sophiafaycurry/fsu-backend/notes/mini-capstone.md

 ## Overview

-You'll have a week to build this project from the ground up with your team.
-You should have two separate repositories: one for your frontend, and another for your backend.
+You'll have a week to build this project with your team.
+You should have two separate repositories: one for your [frontend](https://github.com/charmcity-code/fsu-frontend), and another for your [backend](https://github.com/charmcity-code/fsu-backend).
 Your goal is to meet the requirements specified below.

 There is nothing to submit in Canvas, but your team will be doing a brief 2 minute presentation to showcase your app on **Wednesday, July 23** at the beginning of class.